mariocosenza/MarioCosenza/README.md

 - 👀 I’m interested in developing Android apps
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on small small school project.
-- 📫 How to reach me - email: progettitecnologicibya@gmail.com
+- 📫 How to reach me - email:
+cosenzamario@proton.me

 <!---
 SnepGaming/SnepGaming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.